openhwgroup/core-v-mcu/README.md

 > CORE-V MCU originated from PULPissimo and is currently in change to become a
 > stand-alone project within OpenHW Group independent from PULPIssimo.
 >
-> In case you should be interested to join the project please feel free top open
+> In case you should be interested to join the project please feel free to open
 > an issue, or involve yourself in any open issues/discussions.

 ## Getting Started